Buying Software

 • Utilization: Does your team actually use the software you’re paying for?
 When you take a look at utilization, you can see which tools are being used every day, and which applications are going months without anyone logging in.

-• Multiple contracts with the same vendor: If your organization is paying for more than one software solution from the same vendor, consider finding out if you can consolidate for better pricing before resign for one or all of these products.
+• Multiple contracts with the same vendor: If your organization is paying for more than one software solution from the same vendor, consider finding out if you can consolidate for better pricing before resigning for one or all of these products.

-• Visibility into overlap: It’s common for businesses to be paying for various SaaS tools, used by different departments, that do the same thing.
+• Visibility into overlap: It’s common for businesses to be paying for various SaaS tools used by different departments that do the same thing.
 When you know where there’s feature overlap, you can decommission one of the tools and decide not to renew to save money.

 • Benchmarking data: How can you truly know if your team is getting a good deal on the software you’re using?
 When you have access to benchmarking data, you can see how the price of your contract stacks up against similar companies within your industry.